weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 };
 ```

-In order to use TPDE here, we just have to wrap it in a compatible class:
+To use TPDE in this context, we need to wrap it in a class that's compatible with ORC's interface:
 ```cpp
 class TPDECompiler : public IRCompileLayer::IRCompiler {
 public: